Bronx Prostitution Lawyer

 Furthermore, an actual exchange does not need to take place for the prosecutor to secure a conviction, as the law also penalizes individuals who merely attempt to make such an exchange.
 Just like many other criminal offenses, an attempt to commit an act of prostitution is just as serious as carrying through with the act.

-A first-time conviction on prostitution charges is a Class B misdemeanor, which means that the maximum penalty available under the law is three months in jail.
-That being said, a Bronx prostitution attorney may be able to help defendants contest accusations of prostitution and seek lesser sentences or a full acquittal in their cases.
+A first-time conviction on these charges is a Class B misdemeanor, which means that the maximum penalty available under the law is three months in jail.
+That being said, a Bronx attorney may be able to help defendants contest accusations of prostitution and seek lesser sentences or a full acquittal in their cases.

 Defending Against Allegations of Prostitution